 Certain businesses need licensing before opening doors.
 Whether a startup or small business venture licensing is a significant part of the business.
 Check whether your startup is liable to licensing otherwise you may land up into a sea of legal implications.
 Specialized domains like medical, legal, transport, etc., requires a specified license to carry out the business smoothly.
 The US specifies a list of professions that require definite license and permit issues.
 Research online and take special precautions for licensing requirements.
 This is something that should not be shrugged off, in order to avoid unwanted expenses and legal problems.

 Insurances are meant for protection from various unexpected situations, and business insurance is no different.
-While you are busy arranging legal papers for your startup, keep an eye on insurance as well.
-Running a small business may put you into certain situations where you may face a heavy loss if your business is not well protected by insurance.
+Running a small business may put you into certain situations where you may face a heavy loss.
+Hence, starting a small business with legal requirements without insurance would be risky.
 Business insurance helps protect your startup as well as your personal assets.
 It is a wise decision to purchase business insurance to safeguard your startup from potential risks.

 Here are some of the common business insurance options that you can opt for: